Longboarding

-The term "longboarding" encapsulates multiple disciplines of riding.
-These include downhill, freeride, freestyle, dance and long-distance-push.
-Longboarding's disciplines vary significantly in terms of physical requirements, risk, and social demographic.
-While there are exceptions, there are distinct separate communities for downhill and freeride, freestyle and dance, and long-distance push.
+The term "longboarding" encompasses multiple disciplines.
+These include downhill/race, freeride, freestyle, dance, and long-distance pushing (LDP).
+Longboarding's disciplines vary significantly in terms of physical requirements, intensity/impact, risk, and intended user base.
+While it is not altogether uncommon for riders to practice multiple variations of longboarding, there are dedicated communities for downhill and freeride, freestyle and dance, and long-distance push.